pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/index.md

 **Wichmann, Pascal.
 (2021).
 Deep Learning with Vector Graphics. https://pwichmann.github.io/deep-learning-with-vector-graphics-book**

-Please also cite the original authors where applicable, such as when you copy figures from academic papers.
+Please also do not forget to cite the original authors where applicable, such as when you copy figures from this book that were taken from academic papers.

 :::